S&P 600

 How the S&P 600 Works

 To be included in the S&P 600, a company must meet specific criteria regarding liquidity, public float (percentage of shares available for trading), and financial health.
 The most critical requirement is profitability: a company must report positive earnings in its most recent quarter, and the sum of its earnings over the last four quarters must also be positive.
-This profitability filter is a game-changer.
-It excludes speculative "zombie companies" or early-stage firms that are burning cash—types of stocks often found in other small-cap indices.
-As a result, the S&P 600 has historically exhibited slightly less volatility and better long-term returns than the Russell 2000, which includes many unprofitable companies.
-Like the S&P 500, the S&P 600 is capitalization-weighted.
+This profitability filter is a game-changer for the small-cap segment.
+It excludes speculative "zombie companies" or early-stage firms that are burning cash—types of stocks often found in other small-cap indices like the Russell 2000.
+As a result, the S&P 600 has historically exhibited slightly less volatility and better long-term returns than the Russell, which includes many unprofitable companies.
+Like the S&P 500, the S&P 600 is capitalization-weighted and float-adjusted.
 This means that within the index, larger small-cap companies (those closer to the $3-4 billion range) have a bigger impact on the index's daily moves than the smaller ones (those closer to $800 million).
-The index is also float-adjusted, meaning that closely held shares by insiders or governments are excluded from the weighting calculation.
-This ensures that the index reflects the actual tradable opportunity set available to investors.
+The "float-adjusted" nature ensures that closely held shares by insiders or governments are excluded from the weighting calculation, meaning the index reflects the actual tradable opportunity set available to the public.
+The index is rebalanced quarterly to ensure it remains representative of the small-cap market.

 S&P 600 vs. Russell 2000